-"Faithfulness" is the last characteristic to This sense of Paul's "longing" is what The be listed, but it is by no means the least.
-In Episcopal Church is looking for in a presiding fact, it is the most important, because, as bishop: someone who longs to bring the Apostle Paul reminds us, the work of a word to The Episcopal Church and proclaiming the gospel should be grounded to the world.
-Not only should the next in "living by the gospel."
-As the Book of presiding bishop be a strong preacher-a Common Prayer has us pray, we show quality that differs depending on the given forth God's praise "not only with our lips, preacher-but someone who truly loves to but in our lives" (p.
-101).
-This insistence on preach.
-This work of "bringing a word" takes faithfulness consistently and compellingly place beyond the pulpit.
-It takes place on appeared in our survey results, interviews, social media and in letters to The Episcopal and conversations.
-The next presiding bishop Church; at diocesan conventions and in staff should be one who is deeply grounded meetings; in Executive Council meetings; in their faith and hope in Christ and steadfastly committed to the living and in House of Bishops gatherings.
-And given the breadth of this church, the work tradition of The Episcopal Church. of preaching and communicating inherently They should be fully authentic and a person takes place across a variety of cultures and of palpable integrity, always ready to offer people.
-The next presiding bishop should "an accounting for the hope that is in [them]" have the language to speak to a diverse (| Peter 3:15). church, to speak across difference.
+This sense of Paul's "longing" is what The Episcopal Church is looking for in a presiding bishop: someone who longs to bring a word to The Episcopal Church and to the world.
+Not only should the next presiding bishop be a strong preacher-a quality that differs depending on the given preacher-but someone who truly loves to preach.
+This work of "bringing a word" takes place beyond the pulpit.
+It takes place on social media and in letters to The Episcopal Church: at diocesan conventions and in staff meetings; in Executive Council meetings; and in House of Bishops gatherings.
+And given the breadth of this church, the work of preaching and communicating inherently takes place across a variety of cultures and people.
+The next presiding bishop should have the language to speak to a diverse church, to speak across difference.